 Three Silesian Uprisings occurred between 1919 and 1921, in which ethnic Polish Silesian separatists fought with German police and irregular German forces.
-The separatists sought to have Upper Silesia transferred into newly independent Poland.
+The Polish separatists sought to have Upper Silesia transferred into newly independent Poland.
 The last Silesian Uprising, in which Polish separatists gained large parts of Upper Silesia, was pivotal in shaping the new borders of partitioned Upper Silesia, as was later to be directed by the League of Nations in 1922.

 Upper Silesia Plebiscite

-A plebiscite mandated by the Versailles Treaty was carried out on 20th of March 1921.
+A plebiscite mandated by the Versailles Treaty was carried out on the 20th of March 1921.
 The overall result in Upper Silesia was that the majority of the population voted to be in the German state by a measure of 59.4% to 40.6%.

 The German–Polish Convention on Upper Silesia